minghaotao/Canvas-Gradescope-Late-Submission/README.md

 # Canvas-Gradescope-Late-Submission
 # Educause Poster Presentation 2023

-Co-presenting this with Alex Savoth at the Educause conference in 2023.
+Co-presenting this with Alex Savoth and Drew Hopkins at the Educause conference in 2023.

 Gradescope is integrated within Canvas but won't pass the submission time to Canvas.